 How can I tell if a groundhog is active in my garden?

 Signs include chewed plants, fresh burrows, dirt mounds, and droppings.
-Large circular holes surrounded by loose soil usually mark burrow entrances, indicating groundhog activity.
+Large circular holes surrounded by loose soil usually mark burrow entrances, indicating activity.

 When should I call a professional for groundhog removal?